Daily Cleaning & Care

 Clean the countertop daily with a soft white cloth and a neutral cleaner or household detergent such as Dove.
-Household cleaning products including Windex, Lysol Disinfectant and 409 can be used, but may leave a film.
+Household cleaning products like dish detergent, Windex, Lysol Disinfectant, or 409 can be used, but may leave a film.
 A solution of vinegar and water works great to remove streaking, smudges, and body oil.

-Do not use acid-based cleaners such as rust removers, sterling silver cleaners, etc., on the countertop, or place rags saturated with acid based cleaners on the countertop.
+Do not use acid-based cleaners such as rust removers, sterling silver cleaners, etc., on the countertop, or place rags saturated with acid-based cleaners on your countertop.

 Do not use any cleaners containing Hydroflouric Acid.